6 NATURAL WAYS TO LOWER CORTISOL LEVELS

 Signs that your cortisol level is high

-When your cortisol level is high you can be feeling anxious or overwhelmed, as well as difficulty falling or staying asleep.
+When your cortisol level is high, you can feel anxious or overwhelmed, as well as have difficulty falling or staying asleep

 High cortisol can also lead to increased cravings for sugary or fatty foods and frequent headaches.